Ichadi Manini

-Synopsis
+Plot

 The well going Meiraba's family is broken into fragments due to the immoral acts of his father, Thoiba.
 He develops illicit affairs with a married lady Sakhenbi.
 This leads Meiraba to sacrifice his youth life for his mother and sister.
 Yaiphabi, Meiraba's girlfriend, tries to help him in every possible ways.
 But certain unforeseen circumstances makes Meiraba distance himself from his girlfriend.
 The clueless Yaiphabi agrees to tie knot with a stranger guy out of frustration.
 When she knows the truth, she leaves everything and stands for Meiraba.
 They are united again.
 Thoiba also realises his mistakes and comes back for forgiveness and rebuilding of his shattered family.